Dr. Richard Ellis

 His work in higher education has allowed him to travel to China, Hong Kong, Guatemala, the United Kingdom, Ireland and the Czech Republic.
 Dr. Ellis is an advocate for international learning opportunities for JBU’s graduate students.

-Dr. Ellis and his wife Carol have 5 children and 3 grandsons.
+Dr. Ellis and his wife Carol have five children and three grandsons.

 Contact Dr. Ellis by email: firstname.lastname@example.org